Pranav10ss/AWS-Projects/Serverless-registration-form(WebApp)/Readme.md

 * Give the role a name and Click on `Create Role`.
 ## Step 3 - Create a Lambda function
 * In this step we will create a Lambda function that will handle form submission and store the data to dynamoDB table.
-We will python as our Lambda function's programming language.
+We will use python as our Lambda function's programming language.
 * Go to Lambda console-> `Create function`-> Enter the function name as `registration-form-function`.
 Select the latest python runtime.
 Under 'Change default execution role' select `Use an existing role` and choose the IAM role that you created in the last step.
 Then click on `Create function`.